Nurses from Puerto Rico visited Washburn University-School of Nursing in Topeka-Kansas

 Woodland volunteers continue providing humanitarian aid and implementing the access to education, health and safe drinking water program in the communities of Caguas/Yabucoa-Puerto Rico, Kansas City-USA, Manta-Ecuador, Mexico City-Mexico and Chepo-Panama.

 Volunteer teams' partnership with local leaders, teachers, nurses and other local organizations to provide medical checkups, water filters, cook stoves, beds, and others.

 Woodland is a volunteer base organization that engage local and international volunteers to participate and lead projects and programs identify by the people in communities according to their needs.

-For more information and to learn how to support Woodland programs or to become a volunteer contact firstname.lastname@example.org
+For more information and to learn how to support Woodland and become a volunteer contact firstname.lastname@example.org

 World Health Organization (WHO) will declare 2020 Nurse and midwifes International Year.

 Woodland congratulate all amazing nurses and midwifes that had been traveling to Ecuador, Panama, Puerto Rico and Mexico to provide medical care and education to people in rural communities.

 Nurses and midwives play a vital role in providing health services.
 These are the people who devote their lives to caring for mothers and children; giving lifesaving immunizations and health advice; looking after older people and generally meeting everyday essential health needs.
 They are often, the first and only point of care in their communities.
 The world needs 9 million more nurses and midwives if it is to achieve universal health coverage by 2030"(WHO)